-- The last step is to install the clock spring.
+The last step is to install the clock spring.
 Make sure the wheels are pointed straight forward before you remove the old clock spring.
 Find the center position of the clock spring.
-You can do this by turning the clock spring to the left and stopping as soon as you feel slight resistance.
+You can turn the clock spring to the left and stop as soon as you feel slight resistance.
 Then turn it to the right and count the total turns.
 Let’s say you get six full turns.
-Now dive the number of turns by two.
+Now divide the number of turns by two.
 Spin the clock spring three turns back, and you should be in the center.

-- Calibrate steering angle sensor You may need to use an OBD2 scanner such as this Foxwell Scanner Steering Angle Calibration to carry out steering angle sensor calibration if the ABS traction control light turns on in your instrument cluster.
+Calibrate the steering angle sensor.
+You may need to use an OBD2 scanner, such as the YOUCANIC Full System Scanner, to calibrate the steering angle sensor if the ABS traction control light turns on in your instrument cluster.

 You will need a diagnostic scanner to read multiple systems, not just the ECU, to diagnose the clock spring.
 The YOUCANIC Full System Scanner can read multiple systems of any vehicle.
 Most generic OBD-II scanners only read the check engine light and cannot read airbag or steering angle sensor data.
 We hope you find the Clock Spring guide helpful.
 Check these troubleshooting and repair guides for more help on your vehicle.